nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ## Step 4: Check Database and Operator Deployment

-Within five minutes of applying the RAN, Core Operator, and database Packages, you should see `oai-core` and `oai-cn-operators` namespaces on the Core workload cluster, :
+Within five minutes of applying the RAN, Core Operator, and database Packages, you should see `oai-core` and `oai-cn-operators` namespaces on the Core workload cluster:

 ```bash
 kubectl get ns --context core-admin@core